reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 In both cases you should get the response `Hello World!`

-This work just as the socket server.
+This works just like the socket server.
 We create a server.
 It takes in a callback and we answer the callback.

 Lets try sending multiple requests at the same time.
 To do that we use [ab](http://httpd.apache.org/docs/2.2/programs/ab.html).

 We still have our HTTP server running.
-Open up a terminal window and execute the following funciton
+Open up a terminal window and execute the following function

 	ab -n 100 -c 100 http://127.0.0.1:7000/